cristopher-namchee/weeksy/README.md

 - Fills out your 'OMTM' section with actual GLAIR report
 - Fills out your 'Out of Office' with out-of-notice from your Google Calendar
 - Sends you an e-mail on success / error.
+- No copy-paste, this script writes it out to the document directly.

 > [!IMPORTANT]
 > This automation doesn't fill the following section: